appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 </div>

 This example ensures all markdown files have a defined purpose.
-Documents without a purpose statement will fail this check.
+Documentation without a purpose statement will fail this check.

 ### Tag Checks
 Tag checks validate the presence and values of metadata tags on documentation.
 Tags are used for categorization, compliance tracking, and filtering, making these checks essential for maintaining organized and compliant documentation.

 #### Tags Contains
 Validates that required tags are present on documentation.
-Tags provide metadata that can be used for categorization, compliance tracking, and automated processing.
+Tag keys and values can be specified as a regex pattern.

 <div class="code-example">